tish978/fetch-backend-exercise/README.md

 - **Response**: JSON object containing the points awarded for the receipt.

 ## Running the Application
-1. Clone the repository
+1. Clone the repository with "git clone https://github.com/tish978/fetch-backend-exercise.git"
+2. Go to project directory with "cd fetch-backend-exercise"
-2. In the project directory run "go run main.go"
+3. Run the application with "go run main.go" to perform any live testing
-3. Execute unit tests by running "go test ./..." in the project directory
+4. Execute the automated unit tests by running "go test ./..."